Leah Anyanwu is a Masters in Education (Ed. M.) in Human Development & Psychology candidate at the Harvard Graduate School of Education.

 FXB: If you work in a specific region, are there region-specific challenges you see?
 How do you hope to see these addressed?

-Leah Anyanwu: A physical and psychologically safe learning environment is a precursor for students to thrive.
+Leah Anyanwu: A physically and psychologically safe learning environment is a precursor for students to thrive.
 Unfortunately, corporal punishment and other psychologically abusive practices remain common practice across some schools in Sub-Saharan Africa.
 Not only is corporal punishment largely unsuccessful in changing student behavior, it contributes to poorer academic outcomes, poses physical injury to students, and make it difficult for students to develop healthy interpersonal relationships.
 My hope is that all schools across the region will integrate practices that are rooted in empathy, identity, and relationships and, ultimately, leverage a nurturing care approach to promote healthy whole-child development.